jwdevos/affinity/README.md

 # Affinity symbol set
-Free 2D symbols for computer network diagrams.
+SVG files for computer networking symbols.
 Forked from https://github.com/ecceman/affinity.

 ## Why?
 Simple.
 I wanted modern, crisp, pixel-perfect, printable, manufacturer independent symbols for computer-network topology that does not look like they were made in the 80s.